 What can I do to feel happier?

-Figuring out how to become a better person is no easy task.
-Do you find yourself wondering what you’re missing?
-Thinking that there must be something that you should be doing?
-Unsure how to feel happy and fulfilled?
-Or maybe times are tough, and you don’t know what to do to make it through the constant challenges.
+Figuring out how to feel happy is no easy task.
+Do you find yourself in a depressed state, wondering what you’re missing?
+Are you thinking that there must be something else that you should be doing?
+Are you unsure how to feel happy and fulfilled?
+Or maybe times are tough, and you don’t know what to do to make it through the challenges you’re currently facing.

 First off, you’re not alone.
 Take Tony.
-He came up with the concepts behind 5 To Thrive after he’d been kicked out of his house by his angry mother on Christmas Eve.
+He came up with the concepts behind 5 to Thrive after he’d been kicked out of his house by his angry mother on Christmas Eve.
 Still in high school, he had no money and needed to figure out what to do next; going home was no longer an option.
-And thus an action plan was born, one that works to make you a better, happier you.
+And thus an action plan was born, one that Tony Robbins has used in his own life, a plan that you, too, can use to make you a better, happier you.

 Here we’ll cover the five principles to make you thrive, not just survive.
 You’ll learn how to feel happy with yourself, become more focused and energized.
-In fact, you’ll likely find that the results quickly spill over into all aspects of your life, making you happier and healthier:
+In fact, you’ll likely find that as you work toward becoming a more joyful version of yourself, the work you’re doing will quickly spill over into all aspects of your life, making you happier and more fulfilled overall:

 - Feed & condition your mind